About Toronto Diabetes Care Connect

 - Operating the Toronto Central Referral Service (TCRS) – see below for more information;

-- Offering professional education opportunities to healthcare providers in the region (e.g. Case-based Discussions, New Hires Program); and
+- Supporting diabetes-related competency development among healthcare providers working in the TC LHIN (e.g. Case-based Discussions, New Hires Program).

 The TDCC team is made up of the following members:

 - Justyna McLeod & Linda Huang – TCRS Administrators

 - Lori Sutton – Outreach Facilitator – Diabetes and Chronic Disease

 - Dr. Nicole Nitti – Primary Care Lead

 - Shannon Wiens – Director of Organizational Health Systems

 The Toronto Central Referral Service (TCRS) can easily connect individuals living with or at risk of diabetes to a number of diabetes programs across the Toronto Central Region and in some cases across Ontario.
 The TCRS is able to connect individuals to the following types of diabetes-related supports:

 - Diabetes Education Programs – within Ontario